Azazel55605/Cards/README.md

 - **macOS**: `~/Library/Application Support/cards/config.toml`
 - **Windows**: `%APPDATA%\cards\config.toml`

-Card data is saved in the same directory as `cards.json`.

 ## 📝 Tips & Tricks

 1. **Quick Markdown**: Type `<md>` and the closing tag auto-completes with the cursor positioned perfectly